Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

-'Well, okay then,' agreed Minerva, trying to sound reluctant, but inwardly rather pleased that he'd come to her.
-'But you can come here, to my quarters, we always seem to play in your sitting room.'
+'Well, okay then,' agreed Minerva, trying to sound reluctant, but inwardly rather pleased that he had come to her.
+'But you can come here, to my quarters; we always seem to play in your sitting room.'

 'That's because I have one, you have a study,' pointed out Albus practically.

 'I also have a large bedroom with several comfy chairs and a large open fire,' said Minerva, glaring at him.

 'I was only teasing,' said Albus, his eyes twinkling.
 'Stand back,' he warned as he stepped into the fireplace and travelled through the internal floo system to her bedroom fire place.